INCORPORATION PACKAGE (California S and C-corporations): $1000 total

 - The corporation can only have one class of stock.

-CVL will counsel you on whether an S corporation election is right for your business before incorporating, and can even file the election for you if you choose.
+The firm's business formation attorney Michael J. Thomas will counsel you on whether an S corporation election is right for your business before incorporating, and can even file the election for you if you choose, but this filing is not included in the firm's incorporation package, so extra charges will apply.

-Besides the articles of incorporation, a “name reservation” and a “statement of information” are two other filings necessary in forming a California corporation.
+Besides the articles of incorporation, a “name reservation” and a “statement of information” are two other Secretary of State filings related to forming a California corporation.
 Businesses considering incorporating as C or S corporations in California should carefully consider the naming of their corporation.
 Before deciding on your corporation’s name (and definitely before purchasing advertising, etc.), a search of California Secretary of State records should be performed.
 Upon determining that your proposed corporate name is available, a name reservation form should be filed before the articles of incorporation to ensure that the name of your corporation is available when you want to incorporate (name reservations are good for 60 days).

 (4) INCOME TAXATION: DIFFERENCES BETWEEN C AND S CORPORATIONS